Diffeological Principal Bundles and Principal Infinity Bundles: Diffeological Spaces

-\begin{Def} Let $U$ be a smooth finite dimensional manifold diffeomorphic to $\R^n$ for some $n \geq 0$.
-We call $U$ a \textbf{Cartesian space}.
-We say a collection of inclusion maps $\{U_i \hookrightarrow U \}$ is a \textbf{covering family} if it is a \textbf{differentiably good open cover}.
-Namely every finite intersection $U_{i_0} \cap \dots \cap U_{i_n}$ is a cartesian space and the canonical map $\coprod_i U_i \to U$ is surjective.
-Let $\cart$ denote the category of Cartesian spaces with smooth maps as morphisms.
-Given a set $X$, let $\cat{Param}(X)$ denote the set of \textbf{parametrizations} of $X$, namely the set of set functions $U \xrightarrow{p} X$, where $U \in \cat{Cart}$. \end{Def}
+Let $\cat{Man}$ denote the category whose objects are finite dimensional smooth manifolds and whose morphisms are smooth maps.
+Let $\cart$ denote the full subcategory whose objects are cartesian spaces.
+Given a set $X$, let $\cat{Param}(X)$ denote the set of \textbf{parametrizations} of $X$, namely the collection of set functions $p: U \to X$, where $U \in \cat{Cart}$. \end{Def}